 TIP: When you write your title and abstract, think about what important questions people might have in response to your research.
 How can your research help others?
 That is the question you should ask in your paper, and your results and discussion should be organized to answer that question.

 - Another aspect of “framing” is making sure that your draft tells a good story.
 Did you frame the right question around the data you have?
 After discussing your data, is your conclusion the “logical next step” in the story?
 If not, you may want to think about reframing your study to create a compelling article.

-And after you have finished reviewing and revising your manuscript, be sure to give it to a professional manuscript editing service that knows how to check for proper formatting and adherence to journals guidelines.
+And after you have finished reviewing and revising your manuscript, be sure to give it to a professional editing service.
+Wordvice’s manuscript editing services have editors that know how to check for proper formatting and adherence to any journal-specific guidelines.

 You can also find these resources plus information about the journal submission process in our FREE downloadable e-book: Research Writing and Journal Publication E-Book.